nimeshkeswani/neighborhood-map/readme.txt

 1. Clone or Download this Repository on your local computer
 2. Go to the project directory
 3. Install bower by running the command "npm install -g bower" in your Terminal, if you don't already have it installed.
-4. Install KnockoutJS by running the command  "bower install knockout" in your Terminal.
+4. Install dependencies by running the command "bower install" in your Terminal OR Install  KnockoutJS by running the command  "bower install knockout" in your Terminal.
 5. Open the main.html file in your browser.